-The College's current financial health grade is "Good".
-The College has approved a sustainable financial plan and repayment of historical debt which will sustain Good financial health to the end of 22/23 and beyond.
+The College's current financial health grade is "Outstanding".
+The College has approved a sustainable financial plan and repayment of historical debt which will aim to sustain Outstanding financial health to the end of 22/23 and beyond.
 Throughout the financial plan period strong cash management will be required to ensure that the College continues to operate within its banking facility and a system of daily monitoring is in place to this end.
-The College has modelled the impact of the Covid-19 pandemic on income and expenditure streams and consider the current financial plan to be achievable.
+The College has modelled the impact of several plausible yet significant downturn scenarios on income and expenditure streams and consider the current financial plan to be achievable.

-This risk is also mitigated in a number of other ways:
+This risk is also mitigated in several other ways: